Kaltsoon/data-management-and-databases/exercises/sql-transaction-exercises.md

 1. What is the total balance now?
 2. Are you happy with the results?

-## Task 13: Important Transaction Concepts
+## Task 13: Important transaction concepts

 Study and explain the following concepts in your own words.